carjed/doomsayer/README.md

 Errors may occur if the chromosome records in your fasta reference file are formatted differently than the CHROM field of your VCF (e.g., if the fasta header is formatted as `>chrN`).
 You will need to modify the records in one or the other to be consistent.

 ### RMarkdown reports are not rendering
-Rendering RMarkdown reports directly from the command line requires the pandoc binaries.
+Rendering RMarkdown reports directly from the command line requires the pandoc binaries be accessible from your system path.
 If you have sudo access, running `sudo setup.sh` will look for an installation of RStudio or RStudio Server, and attempt to soft-link the included pandoc binaries from `/usr/lib/rstudio/bin/` or `/usr/lib/rstudio-server/bin/` to `/usr/local/bin`.
 Failing this, the setup will attempt to install compatible standalone pandoc binaries: `apt-get install pandoc pandoc-citeproc`.
 If you do not have sudo access and RStudio is installed on your server, you can try adding the RStudio paths to the $PATH variable in `~/.bashrc`.

 Additional information for enabling command-line RMarkdown/pandoc rendering can be found [here](https://github.com/rstudio/rmarkdown/blob/master/PANDOC.md).